 State of Diversity

 State of Diversity, The touring exhibition of the 2019 Queensland Regional Art Awards

 Expressions of Interest (EOIs) are now open for State of Diversity – the exhibition outcome of the 2019 Queensland Regional Art Awards.
 The exhibition will be available to tour in 2020 – 2021.

-The exhibition travels with supporting public programs and collateral material.
 For full details see the exhibition specifications.